openstack/cinder/doc/source/configuration/block-storage/drivers/MacroSAN-storage-driver.rst

       # Name to give this storage back-end.
       volume_backend_name = macrosan

-      #Chose attach/detach volumes in cinder using multipath for volume to image and image to volume transfers.
+      #Choose attach/detach volumes in cinder using multipath for volume to image and image to volume transfers.
       use_multipath_for_image_xfer = True

       # IP address of the Storage if attaching directly.